 Unlike some of the other issues we address, overfishing has been occurring for hundred of years.
 Yet, we can't seem to stop repeating the past.

 Fish Free Programs

 No fish or fish products are consumed on Tikkun HaYam programs.
-We walk the walk, and hope the spread that to our participants.
+We walk the walk and hope that influences our participants to remain mindful in their journey.

 What You Can Do

-You can also donate to Oceana, who seeks to help our ocean by winning policy victories in the countries that govern much of the world's marine life.
+You can also donate to Oceana, which seeks to help our ocean by winning policy victories in the countries that govern much of the world's marine life.